Sytten/nexus-shield/README.md

 #### Partial rules

-- Generic rules are rules that depend only on the type of the `root`.
+- Partial rules are rules that depend only on the type of the `root`.
 - The wrapper `partial` is provided for this purpose.
 It will wrap your rule in a generic function.

 ```typescript